-Statutory liquidity management and credit facilities is a core service and part of SaskCentral's envisioned future state.
+Statutory liquidity management is a core service and part of SaskCentral's future state.
 We need to deliver this service in a way that best meets member credit union changing needs.
 This means providing greater flexibility to evolve their business models, further strengthening safety and stability in the system, and taking advantage of the opportunities provided by Payments Canada's Modernization initiative.